Severe Weather Statement issued for Cocke by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Anderson, Blount, Knox, Loudon by NWS

-Effective: 2022-08-04 17:00:00 CDT Expires: 2022-08-04 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Anderson; Blount; Knox; Loudon The National Weather Service in Morristown has issued a * Severe Thunderstorm Warning for Northeastern Loudon County in east Tennessee South central Anderson County in east Tennessee Southwestern Knox County in east Tennessee Northwestern Blount County in east Tennessee * Until 645 PM EDT. * At 600 PM EDT, a severe thunderstorm was located near Farragut, or near Lenoir City, moving north at 20 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2022-08-05 15:34:00 CDT Expires: 2022-08-05 16:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Anderson; Blount; Knox; Loudon The National Weather Service in Morristown has issued a * Severe Thunderstorm Warning for Northeastern Loudon County in east Tennessee Southeastern Anderson County in east Tennessee Knox County in east Tennessee Northwestern Blount County in east Tennessee * Until 515 PM EDT. * At 434 PM EDT, severe thunderstorms were located along a line extending from 6 miles east of Oak Ridge to Loudon, moving east at 20 mph.
+HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Knoxville, Oak Ridge, Maryville, Clinton, Lenoir City, Alcoa, Farragut, Louisville, Friendsville and Karns.
-This includes the following highways Interstate 40 in Tennessee between mile markers 367 and 394.
-Interstate 75 in Tennessee between mile markers 81 and 112.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Knoxville, Oak Ridge, Maryville, Clinton, Lenoir City, Alcoa, Loudon, Farragut, Louisville and Plainview.
+This includes the following highways Interstate 40 in Tennessee between mile markers 364 and 392.
+Interstate 75 in Tennessee between mile markers 68 and 118.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0